 - (A) When a petition qualifies for one or more of the incentives in this Section 20.04.110, filing fees for the Plan Commission and/or Board of Zoning Appeals shall be waived. - (B) When a petition that qualifies for one or more of the incentives in this Section 20.04.110 has been approved by the decision-making body: - i.
-Fees associated with right-of-way excavation permits for the project shall be waived; and - ii.
 Sewer hook-on fees for the project may be waived or reduced by the utilities service board.